dsw7/ChristmasSocks/README.md

 # ChristmasSocks Remote Server Management Software
 Another one of the many available remote server management utilities.
 I built this mainly out of personal interest and for accelerating my workflow.
-This project essentially consists of several [epoll](https://linux.die.net/man/4/epoll) driven servers that whom receive commands from a master client.
+This project essentially consists of several [epoll](https://linux.die.net/man/4/epoll) driven servers whom receive commands from a master client.
 ## Table of Contents
   - [Synopsis](#synopsis)
   - [Server side development](#server-side-development)